Selection of logs of motor boat charter trips in the eastern Med

 The popularity of the place also means it attracts noisy sailing crews, as we can hear next berth, but it is not developing into a problem.

 This reminds me of an incident at a restaurant on Mljet several years ago, where noise from a neighbouring boat got intrusive.
-This has nothing to do with the restaurants themselves which close at the usual time; are the bays of Mljet a favourite of the kind of sailing hooligans and drunks “enjoying” themselves with shouting and chanting they could not get away with in marinas or harbours?
+This has nothing to do with noise from restaurants, those close at the usual time.
+Are the bays of Mljet a favourite spot for sailing hooligans, party revellers and drunks who come here to “enjoy” themselves shouting and chanting in the night in a way they could not get away with in marinas and harbours?

 Anchorage in the North part of POLACE cove, MLJET island